Course Information

 Code of Ethics:

 Regulations and rules are necessary to implement for classroom as well as online course behavior.
 Students are expected to practice honesty, integrity and respect at all times.
-It is the student's responsibility and duty to become acquainted with all provisions of the code below and what constitutes misconduct.

 The definition of academic cheating is an act of dishonesty in order to obtain a higher grade in the course, and to gain an advantage over other students in the course.